Where in the world are nic pouches allowed?

 Australia

 Smokeless tobacco products derived from tobacco nicotine are no longer permitted in Australia, while synthetic nicotine pouches are now regulated as a form of medicine.
-It’s only available to buy if you have a prescription[2].
+The pouches are only available to buy if you have a prescription[2].

 Canada